Chords2Cure

 Maxine Grossman

 Maxine is a senior at SAMOHI.
 She has been playing various instruments for a long time and singing forever.
 She loves just sitting at her piano for hours recording music all day long.
-As a part of the junior board she will be helping with fundraising and community event planning.
+As a part of the junior team she will be helping with fundraising and community event planning.
 At SAMO she is heavily involved in the arts especially the theatre program.
 She is so excited about this school year and being apart of Chords2Cure.

 Juliette Pegula